rombrew/phobia/doc/HardwareVESC.md

 VESC does not have voltage dividers on ADC pins.
 You should use external dividers or specify 3.3v levels on analog knob range configuration.

-## Terminal voltages

-VESC does not have required RC filters on the terminal voltage measurement circuits.
-So you are not able to use dead-time distortion compensation.